 - Possibly Gerotora entering the seal for the 9-tails by having Naruto swallow him whole (with some assistance) and/or Itachi having him swallow a crow containing Shisui's other eye.

 - Jiraiya can travel incognito inside a toad using this.
 The toad need not be giant enough to fit him in.

-- The main character from Blade of the Immortal hid a scapel in his throat and used it later to escape from a prison.
+- The main character from Blade of the Immortal hid a scalpel in his throat and used it later to escape from a prison.

 - In Dragon Ball, King Piccolo swallows his dragon balls to prevent them from being stolen.
 His reincarnation Piccolo Junior does the same for the small jar he traps Kami in.

-- In the Discworld novel "Sourcery", Rincewind meets a thief who stole some jewels taken by the leader of the Thieves' Guild.
+- In Sourcery, Rincewind meets a thief who stole some jewels taken by the leader of the Thieves' Guild.
 The interesting part?
 The leader had swallowed the jewels at the time.
 So, the leader knew full well who stole them, since only that thief was THAT good.

 Live Action TV

-- In the Star Trek: Deep Space Nine episode "Who Mourns for Morn?", it is revealed that Morn took part in a robbery years before, and he kept the latinum — removed from the gold in which it's normally stored — in his second stomach, which Quark assumes is why all his hair fell out.
+- In the Star Trek: Deep Space Nine episode "Who Mourns for Morn?", it is revealed that Morn took part in a bank robbery several years ago.
+He extracted the liquid latinum from the gold casings and stored it in one of his redundant stomachs.
+Quark assumes this is why his hair fell out.

 - In the Hungarian folktale "The Little Rooster and the Turkish Sultan", the rooster has a magic stomach like this, which he uses to great effect: he can swallow and regurgitate everything from a well's entire water supply to a swarm of hornets.
 And since this is a children's tale, he does the latter without killing the insects; instead, he uses them as a Groin Attack Breath Weapon against the Sultan - no, we're not making this up!